Smith & Wesson M&P15-22: Variants

 The M&P15-22 Sport II can be had with MOE (Magpul Original Equipment) furnitures, MBUS sights and a threaded barrel.

 Smith & Wesson offers the M&P 15/22 in a variety of finishes including Kryptek Highlander and Muddy Girl in addition to basic black or tan.

+The M&P15-22P pistol was introduced in 2010, but was discontinued in 2013.
+Smith & Wesson reintroduced the M&P15-22P pistol in December 2020 with an SB Tactical SBA3 pistol brace.

 Safety issue

 In 2016, Project Appleseed temporarily banned use of M&P15-22 rifles at their shooting clinics following a series of out-of-battery discharges, pending a full investigation and correction from Smith & Wesson.
 This was based on several incidents that occurred in multiple states, including one that injured a shooter on the line and another where multiple cartridges fired with but one trigger pull.